-2018 € 2017 € Income from services Concession income Common area maintenance and water and electricity 72,265 167,438 charges recovered 16,595 23,310 Expenditure for services Management and administration fees Other expenses 30,000 37,991 30,000 15,899
+2019 € 2018 € Expenditure for services Management and administration fees Other expenses 30,000 32,607 30,000 37,991

 In the opinion of the Directors, disclosure of related party transactions, which are generally carried out on commercial terms and conditions, is only necessary when the transactions effected have a material impact on the operating results and financial position of the company.
 The aggregate invoiced amounts in respect of a number of transaction types carried out with related parties are not considered material and accordingly they do not have a significant effect on these financial statements.